gamesrc-ver-recreation/build/notes-restoration.md

 - For the 19970212 (SW 1.0) and 19970522 (SW 1.1-1.2) revisions
 of ENGINE.OBJ: Watcom C 10.6 (and only this version).
 - For Ken-Build as released on 20000614: Watcom C 11.0.
 (Not 11.0a/b/c, etc.)
+- For the 20021107 revision of Ken-Build: Watcom C 11.0c beta Windows binaries.
+Not any other version in the 11.0 series, and also not binw\wcc386.exe.
+It's binnt\wcc386.exe which should rather be used.
 - For anything else: Watcom C 10.5.

 Notes before trying to build anything: